 Guest post: Amanda Ebbott

-Augmented reality content can be reached by scanning a mobile device over a certain image that then allows you to view whatever the image leads to such as a video, an animation, a game, another image, or whatever you want it to be.
-When used in the classroom, you can use it to present educational content in a fun and interesting way!
-There are lots of great apps that use augmented reality to teach kids such as Popar Toys, Daqri, Quiver, and Chromville.
-With the preschoolers, we used Quiver to make various animals and creatures come to life, which was so much fun for everyone involved!
+Augmented reality is a technology that involves scanning a mobile device over an image, which leads to the viewing of a video, an animation, a game, or another image.
+This technology can be used in classrooms to present educational content in an interesting and fun way.
+There are several apps available that use augmented reality to teach kids, such as Popar Toys, Daqri, Quiver, and Chromville.
+We used the Quiver app to bring various animals and creatures to life during our preschooler's class, and it was great fun for everyone involved!

-We are so blessed to have been provided with the knowledge to create all of this amazing technology, and we can create so many wonderful things with it, and building the brains of the future generation is just one small way.
+We are so blessed to have been provided with the knowledge to create all of this amazing technology, and we can create so many wonderful things with it. building the brains of the future generation is just one small way.